-To appeal your meal plan click here: https://mcstudentlife.formstack.com/forms/meal_plan_appeal.
-Meal plan appeals may be submitted up to seven (7) calendar days after the first day of fall, interterm, and spring classes.
+To appeal your meal plan, click here: https://mcstudentlife.formstack.com/forms/meal_plan_appeal.
+Meal plan appeals may be submitted up to seven (7) calendar days after the first day of fall and spring classes.
 If submitted after that deadline in the fall, the appeal will be considered for the spring semester, not the current semester.
-Interterm and spring appeals submitted after the deadline will not be considered.
+Spring appeals submitted after the deadline will not be considered.